ipa320/jenkins_setup/README_DETAILED.md

 This repository contains the code (config, src and script files) to set up and run a Cob-[Jenkins CI server](http://jenkins-ci.org) using the [Cob-Pipeline-Plugin](http://github.com/fmw-jk/cob-pipeline-plugin).

-This guide is designed for Cob-Pipeline developers and those who want to know more about it.
+This guide is designed for Cob-Pipeline developers, those who want to setup a efficient test framework and those who just want to know more about it.
-**If you want to set up the Cob-Pipeline quickly and only use it, the [minimal Jenkins Guide](README.md) is what you are looking for.**
+**If you want to set up the Cob-Pipeline quickly on one computer and only use it, the [minimal Jenkins Guide](README.md) is what you are looking for.**
-Below you will find a detailed description of the purposes of the Cob-Pipeline.
+Below you will find a detailed description of the purposes of the Cob-Pipeline and the setup for **one master** and **multiple slave** nodes.
 Nevertheless read first the short description of the setup process in the [minimal Jenkins Guide](README.md).
 Further information are given below.